mattwalmsley/financial-modelling/quant-library/documentation/8_stochastic-processes.md

 ### Fat Tails

 - The distribution of asset returns have much fatter tails than Gaussian distributions (i.e. excessive kurtosis).
+- Return data over a longer time period, e.g. monthly will show significantly less evidence of a fat-tailed distribution.

 ## Brownian Motion